Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Methods

-Since the Lyapunov function $V_\upgamma$ produces a scalar value, we only modify the input layer of the ICNN (that models the Lyapunov function) to accept an additional input and leave the output unchanged.
-In \myfigure{fig:lasa2d_snode_t_i}, we show that this additional time input improves the accuracy of \snode{}.
-We use the \snode{} model with time input in all our experiments.
-Also, we use the NODE with time input as a comparative baseline in our experiments since the extra time input has also been shown to be beneficial for the NODE model \cite{auddy2022continual}.
+Since the Lyapunov function $V_\upgamma$ produces a scalar output, we only modify the input layer of the ICNN (that models the Lyapunov function) to accept an additional input and leave the output unchanged. \newsecond{ We present quantitative results in Figs. \ref{fig:clock_noclock}(a) and \ref{fig:iflow_node_snode}, and qualitative results in \myfigure{fig:clock_noclock}(b) showing that the input disambiguation performed by the additional clock input improves prediction accuracy.
+The clock input's positive effect on accuracy is discussed in detail in Sec.
+VII of the supplementary materials. } For notational convenience, in the remainder of this paper, we refer to our clock-augmented stable node simply as \snode{}, and use it in all successive experiments.
+Where necessary we disambiguate between \snode{} models with and without the clock input.